yygdf/blog/README.md

-# A Simple Blog System.
+# A Clean Blog System.
+# All for LING.
 # Author KS.
 # A Qiu!